jhlau/deepspeare/README.md

 1. Set up model hyper-parameters and other settings, which are all defined in **config.py**
    * the default configuration is the optimal configuration used in the paper
 1. Run `python sonnet_train.py`
+   * takes about 3 hours on a single GPU to train 30 epochs

 # Generating Sonnet Quatrain